qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Split Features
 ..............

-You can split features using the |mActionSplitFeatures| :sup:`Split Features` icon on the toolbar.
+You can split features using the |splitFeatures| :sup:`Split Features` icon on the toolbar.
 Just draw a line across the feature you want to split.

 .. index:: Merge_Selected_Features